 For some ideas on kid-friendly activities and outings in the Portland area, check out Amanda Soule's Portland, ME: 50 Things to Do With Kids Before They Grow Up list on the Alpha Mom blog.
 For affordable activities, check out Groupon’s deals on things to do in Portland.

 About 5,000 Maine children are homeschooled each year.
 Start here for an overview of state requirements.

 Maine Unschooling Network describes itself as a “a secular community of whole-life learners, autodidacts, and radical unschoolers of all ages, questioning and living free of institutional education.”

 Math Affect is a private consultancy that uses “neuroscience based learning interventions” to help kids with math and other academic challenges on the full range of the educational spectrum.
 Contact Cristina Cumming at 207-233-2564.

-Portland Public Schools is Maine’s largest and most diverse school district serving nearly 7,000 students from pre-kindergarten through grade twelve, and more than 4,500 adult learners.
+Portland Public Schools is Maine’s largest and most diverse school district, serving nearly 7,000 students from pre-kindergarten through grade twelve, and more than 4,500 adult learners.
 There are ten elementary schools (two located on islands), three middle schools, and four high schools, including King Middle School and Casco Bay High School, which both operate on an expeditionary learning model.
-This quick fact sheet on Portland Public Schools provides additional information about the district.
+This quick fact sheet provides additional information about the district.

 The city is also home to a number of private day schools that serve students from early childhood through grade twelve.
-For a comprehensive list, peruse this list of public and private schools on Wikipedia.
+For a comprehensive list, peruse these public and private schools on Wikipedia.

 Sports and Recreation for Kids